radar/ryanbigg.com/_posts/2010-12-25-ubuntu-ruby-rvm-rails-and-you.markdown

 Now that RVM and a version of Ruby is installed, we can install Rails.
 Because RVM is installed to our home directory, we don't need to use that nasty `sudo` to install things; we've got write-access!
 To install the Rails gem we'll run this command:

-    gem install rails -v 3.2.3
+    gem install rails -v 3.2.9

-This will install the `rails` gem and the other 28 gems that it and its dependencies depend on, including Bundler.
+This will install the `rails` gem and the multitude of gems that it and its dependencies depend on, including Bundler.

 <h3>MySQL</h3>